InsertDisc/pattrmm/README.md

 ### Requirements

 Obviously, Kometa must be installed and setup on your machine.
-Additionally, Trakt MUST be setup in your PMM installation to post 'returning soon' series and various 'extensions' to.
+Additionally, Trakt MUST be setup in your Kometa installation to post 'returning soon' series and various 'extensions' to.
 This is also what the *-returning-soon-metadata.yml and *-in-history.yml files will pull from.
 The only must-have module is ruamel.yaml.
 This is included in requirements.txt.
 Note, some environments may also need 'requests' installed.
-If you want to use the default template font you will also need the font from the extras folder in your pmm fonts folder.
+If you want to use the default template font you will also need the font from the extras folder in your Kometa fonts folder.

 ### Stand-alone setup